cs41X-turqouise/sound-map-mfvn/README.md

 Sound Markers: Add sound markers to specific locations on the map.
 Audio Playback: Listen to the sounds recorded in different locations.
 Google OAuth: Secure login and authentication using Google accounts.
+MongoDB: Store sound markers and related data in a MongoDB database
 ### Requirements

 Node.js installed on your local machine
-Docker installed (if you want to use Docker for containerization) Google OAuth 2.0 credentials for authentication setup
+Docker installed (if you want to use Docker for containerization) Google OAuth 2.0 credentials for authentication setup MongoDB
 ### Node.js
 This project features using node.js, which is a popular high-level project building ability on top of javascript.